H. H. Tilbrook

-Henry Hammond Tilbrook (1848–1937) was a Welsh-born Australian landscape photographer, inventor and traveller, who later in life co-founded the Northern Argus newspaper in the Clare region of South Australia.
+Henry Hammond Tilbrook (1848–1937) was a Welsh-born South Australian landscape photographer, inventor and traveller, who at age 21, co-founded the Northern Argus newspaper in the Clare region of South Australia.

 Biography

-Tilbrook was born in Llandudno, Wales, in 1848.
+Tilbrook was born in Llandudno, Wales, on June 14, 1848.
 His father was a gamekeeper originally from Weston Colville, Cambridgeshire.
-When Tilbrook was about six years old, the family sailed to South Australia on the Albermarle.
+When Tilbrook was six years old, the family sailed to South Australia on the Albermarle.
 He worked for a short time as a typesetter at the Register in Adelaide, as well as working as a lamb minder for a short time.
 Enticed by the gold rush at the time, Tilbrook moved to New Zealand to try to make a living prospecting.
 After having no luck with gold, he moved on to work for the Grey River Argus in Greymouth.